fredziak55/AiSD/README.md

-# Algorytmy i Struktury danych - główne repozytorium
+# Algorithms and Data Structures - main repository
-### Każdy projekt to inny branch
+### Each task is in different branch

 Jan Czyżewski 160377
 Albert Łapa 160381